 Bricks Builder also allows you to create your own function to output any complex data.
 Just write your own logic in a function and use an echo tag to render the data.

+will call the PHP function my_dynamic_data and renders the value returned by this function.
 You can write this function in the functions.php file of your child theme.

 If you are new to using child themes, we have a detailed guide available to help you with this.